 I pause for a reply.

-becomes enraged at the death of his friend Patroclus because he is losing a life long companion.
-This coupled with the tensions of the war and stimulants brought on through the Trojans ignites a fire in Achilles to lash out at the Trojans.
+through the Trojans ignites a fire in Achilles to lash out at the Trojans.
 Hector being the greatest Trojan in battle and also the murderer of Achilles friend Patroclus is the prime recipient for Achilles rage.